How to turn off Avast antivirus for Windows and Mac in 2025

 I often use this method when testing software installations that Avast flags.
 It’s simple and easy to reverse.

-For more control, especially if you want to turn off only specific protections:
+For more control, especially if you want to turn off only specific protections, this method gives you more precise setup options so you only disable what’s necessary.

 1. Open Avast Antivirus.